ESnark/blowback/README.md

 ### Core Components

-1. **MCP Server**: A central module based on the Model Context Protocol SDK that provides tools to Cursor.
+1. **MCP Server**: A central module based on the Model Context Protocol SDK that provides tools to MCP Client.

-2. **Vite HMR Client**: Sets up and maintains WebSocket connection with the Vite development server and subscribes to HMR events.

-3. **Browser Automation**: Controls Chrome using Puppeteer to visually inspect changes.
+2. **Browser Automation**: Controls Chrome using Puppeteer to visually inspect changes.

-4. **Checkpoint System**: Maintains snapshots of browser states for comparison and testing.
+3. **Checkpoint System**: Maintains snapshots of browser states for comparison and testing.

 ### Data Sources and State Management